systane/courses/designPatterns/BridgePattern.md

 - **Implementor**: This class defines the interface for implementation classes.
 This class doesn't have to match exactly with the Abstraction's interface.
 Generally, this class defines primitive operations and the Abstraction provides higher-level operations based on these primitives.
 - **ConcreteImplementor**: These classes assign the Implementor's interface and implement all operations declared.

+The Bridge pattern is usually applied before the system is designed to let abstraction and implementations vary independently.
+The Adapter pattern can be very similar, but it's used after the system is designed.